High energy gamma rays and neutrinos from the Sun, Jupiter and Earth: Neutrinos from Jupiter and Earth

 \section{Neutrinos from Jupiter and Earth}

 Jupiter, like the Sun, has a thinner and more extended atmosphere than Earth (see Fig.~\ref{f1}).
 This will favor the decay of high energy mesons and muons in CR showers and thus the production of TeV neutrinos.
 Unlike the Sun, however, Jupiter does not emit a wind of plasma, and its magnetism is more similar to the one in Earth.
-As a consequence, the albedo flux of high energy gammas and neutrinos will be negligible.
+As a consequence, the albedo flux of high energy gamma rays and neutrinos will be negligible.

-In our simplified model of Jupiter we will take a pure dipole magnetic field in a sphere of $R_J=6.99\times 10^4$ km, with the north pole in the north geographic pole and $B_0=4.17\times 10^{-4}$ T at the equator on the surface \cite{Connerney} (versus the opposite polarity and $B_0=3.12\times 10^{-5}$ T in Earth).
-This stronger magnetism implies an East-West effect (see Fig.~\ref{f5}) on higher energy CRs than in Earth: while in our planet low-latitude trajectories from the East are shadowed at $E\lsim 15$ GeV, West trajectories in Jupiter are absent up to energies around 2 TeV.
+In our simplified model of Jupiter we will take a pure dipole magnetic field in a sphere of $R_J=6.99\times 10^4$ km, with the north pole in the North geographic pole and $B_0=4.17\times 10^{-4}$ T at the equator on the surface \cite{Connerney:2017} (versus the opposite polarity and $B_0=3.12\times 10^{-5}$ T in Earth).
+This stronger magnetism implies an East-West effect (see Fig.~\ref{f5}) on higher energy CRs than in Earth: while in our planet low-latitude trajectories from the east are shadowed at $E\lsim 15$ GeV, west trajectories in Jupiter are absent up to energies around 2 TeV.

 Let us first focus on Jupiter.
-In Fig.~\ref{f6} we provide the minimum CR energy ($E_{\rm min}$) that is not shadowed by magnetic effects when we observe the planet from a large distance ($d\gg R_J$).
-After the CR enters its atmosphere at a given point with a certain inclination, the neutrinos produced will cross Jupiter and emerge from the opposite side.
-The neutrino flux from the circle of radius $\rho$ shown in the figure will not be homogeneous, it changes with $\alpha$ as $E_{\rm min}$ varies at each point in the Jovian surface.
-The plot shows that if we look at Jupiter from the ecliptic plane (Fig.~\ref{f6}-top), lower energy CRs reach Jupiter only near the poles ($\alpha=0,\,\pi$), whereas West peripheral regions ($\alpha=\pi/2$) require a minimum CR energy of up to 5 TeV.
+In Fig.~\ref{f6} we provide the minimum CR energy ($E_{\rm min}$) that is not shadowed by magnetic effects when we observe the planet from a large distance ($d\gg R_J$) and two different directions.
+The radial parameter $0\le \rho\le 1$ and the angle $0\le \alpha <2\pi$ shown in the figure label all the points in the Jovian disk, with the position of the north pole at $\alpha=0$ from any observation direction.
+After a CR enters its atmosphere at a given point with a certain inclination, the neutrinos produced will cross Jupiter and emerge from the opposite side.
+The neutrino flux from the circle of constant $\rho$ will not be homogeneous, it changes with $\alpha$ as $E_{\rm min}$ varies at each point on the surface.
+The plot shows that if we look at Jupiter from the ecliptic plane (Fig.~\ref{f6}-top), lower energy CRs reach Jupiter only near the poles ($\alpha=0,\,\pi$), while West peripheral regions ($\alpha=\pi/2$) require a minimum CR energy of up to 5 TeV.
 Notice that this minimum energy depends on the magnetic rigidity and will double when the primary is a He nucleus.